Hike the Coosa Backcountry Trail and the Duncan Ridge Trail at Georgia’s Vogel State Park, climbing to beautiful vistas

 After soaking in the sublime summit views, this hike departs the Blood Mountain summit, retracing its outbound route on the Appalachian Trail.
 The hike reaches the intersection of the Duncan Ridge Trail at 5 miles.
-The hike turns left to follow the Duncan Ridge trail as it descends to the Coosa Backcountry Trail junction near Slaughter Gap in a descent to Vogel State Park.
+The route turns left to follow the Duncan Ridge trail as it descends to the Coosa Backcountry Trail junction near Slaughter Gap in a descent to Vogel State Park.
 The hike passes the Bear Hair Gap Trail intersection after entering Vogel State Park, returning via the Coosa Backcountry Trail for a more direct route to the backcountry trailhead.

 The trail descends through old growth pine forest and passes several impressive rock outcrops before crossing Wolf Creek at 7.35 miles.
 The trail turns right after crossing the creek, reaching the Backcountry Approach Trail at 8 miles.
 The hike completes at 8.5 miles, trailing the Backcountry Approach Trail to the trailhead, reaching the trailhead at 8.5 miles and completing the adventure.

 Vogel State Park camping

 Stay the night – Vogel State Park offers great pioneer camping, campsites with electric hookups and cottages for overnight guests (fees & reservations required).

 Or backpack this trail and camp at a backpacking campsite (free, first-come first-camp) on the Appalachian Trail near the Blood Mountain summit.
 Campfires are not permitted in the Blood Mountain Wilderness – and food must be stored in a bear-resistant canister.
 And please remember to leave no trace to preserve the wilderness beauty.

 Vogel State Park to Blood Mountain Map, Directions & Details